Climate Week NYC official events program

 From oceans to forests, nature plays an essential role in the wellbeing and livelihoods of all species.
 The Nature program addresses the importance of preserving and restoring the Earth’s ecosystems and biodiversity.
 It aims to build a deeper connection between humans and nature and examine our role in building a better natural world for the future.

 Policy is imperative in accelerating and supporting climate action.
-Policy levers form the framework to influencer businesses, states, and individuals to act on climate and accelerate the transition to net zero.
+Policy levers form the framework to influence businesses, states, and individuals to act on climate and accelerate the transition to net zero.
 From EV tax credits to national manufacturing laws, the Policy program considers policy at all levels – local, state, international.

 Cement and steelmaking are currently some of the biggest emitters of carbon emissions globally, with plastics and aluminum following behind.
 The Industry program offers the opportunity to discuss how these industries can reduce industrial energy consumption and improve efficiency.
 A more circular economy can reduce CO2 emissions from these major industry sectors such as plastics, steel, aluminum, and cement by 40% globally.